LukeBurbank/Monte-Carlo-and-Regime-Switching-Analysis-of-a-Futures-Trading-Strategy/README.md

 This changes only the order of trades while preserving the exact historical distribution of winners and losers.

+Trade reshuffling provides a useful foundation because it isolates the impact of trade sequencing while keeping the underlying performance distribution unchanged.
+However, it is limited to the exact set of historical trades.

+To generate entirely new but statistically similar trade histories, the analysis uses bootstrap sampling with replacement.
+This approach allows individual trades to appear multiple times or not at all, creating thousands of alternative paths while preserving the overall characteristics of the strategy.
 ### Trade Reshuffling Example

 The original trade sequence was randomly reordered without replacement.
 This preserved the exact trade distribution while demonstrating how trade sequencing alone can affect the equity curve.